Last Updated on: 29th May 2023, 03:18 pm

-- Grey and white around the head, with green and blue on the wings and orange on the tail
+- Grey and white around the head, green and blue on the wings, and orange on the tail.

-You could own two conures of the same basic colors, but find they’re dramatically different in their patterns.
+You could own 2 conures with the same colors but find their patterns are entirely different.

 How Much Is A Conure Parrot?

-The price of your conure parrot will depend on the:
+The price of a conure parrot depends on the following factors:

-- Females have a slightly rounder head than males, which are more level on the top
+- Females have rounder heads than males, which are more level on the top.

 Can A Conure Parrot Talk?

-Even if your parrot isn’t a great orator, it will still love making noises.
-You might find this adorable and mimic the sound back, which is a way to play with your conure.
+Even if your parrot isn’t a great orator, it’ll still love making noises.
+You might find this adorable and mimic the sounds back, which is a way to play with your conure.
 Here are the noises conures make:

-This crackling noise occurs when a parrot rubs its top beak with its bottom beak.
-Conures do this:
+This crackling noise occurs when a conure rubs its top beak against its bottom beak.
+They do this when:

-It’s similar to when people put on comforting sounds to go to sleep.
-If your conure makes this sound in your presence, then it’s pleased to be around you.
+If a conure makes this sound in your presence, it’s pleased to be around you.

-This sound varies, depending on the parrot.
-However, it’s usually a vocal quirk or whistle that conures enjoy making.
-They do this when they are happy and carefree.
-Try mimicking the sound back to show the parrot that you’re happy too.
+It’s usually a vocal quirk or whistle that conures enjoy making when happy and carefree.
+Try mimicking the sound back to share in the conure’s joy.

-This is a sound the parrot will pick up from you.
-If you laugh around the bird often enough, it will understand that it’s a joyful sound and want to imitate it.
-The conure might not repeat it at the most appropriate times, but it’s definitely a sign that it’s in a playful mood.
+If you laugh around a conure enough, it’ll understand that it’s a joyful sound and want to imitate it.
+It might not make this sound at the best times, but it signifies a buoyant, playful mood.

-Whether your conure is singing because it’s imitating you or filling the silence, it’s always a sound of happiness.
-You can even teach the bird to sing a few lyrics of your favorite song.
-Just make sure it’s simple and straightforward.
+Whether a conure is singing because it’s imitating you or filling the silence, it’s a sound of happiness.

-Parrots make this sound by clicking their tongues to the roofs of their mouths.
-They do it when they are happy and seeking attention from you.
+Parrots make this sound by clicking their tongues against the roofs of their mouths.
+They often do it when they’re happy and seeking attention from you.

 How To Take Care of A Conure Parrot